dbsafe/specflow-helpers/README.md

 Specflow.Steps.Object | specflow-helpers implementation
-Specflow.Steps.Object.Tests | Unit test for specflow-helpers implementation Demo.CalcEng.Domain | Defines a service class used in the demo Demo.CalcEng.Domain.Tests | Demonstrates how to use specflow-helpers to write Specflow tests
+Specflow.Steps.Object.Tests | Unit test for specflow-helpers implementation Demo.CalcEng.Domain | Defines a service class used in the demo Demo.CalcEng.Domain.Tests | Demonstrates how to use specflow-helpers to write Specflow tests.
+Uses the release version of Helpers.Specflow.Steps.Object in NuGet.
+For debugging and testing remove the reference to the NuGet package and add a reference to the project Specflow.Steps.Object

 Supported `Given` steps
 -----------------------